 Analysis | Wray delivers a big blow to Jan.
-6 conspiracy theories, but the GOP keeps feeding them
+6 baseless claims about antifa, but the GOP keeps feeding them

 Even as he was saying these things, though — and even as there is real work to be done in drilling down on Jan.
 6 — Republicans sought to refocus the hearing and question the idea that these were people inspired by Trump and his bogus claims of voter fraud.

-The committee’s ranking Republican, Sen. Charles E. Grassley (Iowa), began his opening statement by assuring the events of Jan.
+The committee’s ranking Republican, Sen. Charles E. Grassley (Iowa), began his opening statement by assuring the committee that the events of Jan.
 6 were horrible.
 But he then spent most of his statement and round of questioning on the threat of antifa and extremist groups associated with the left.

-Grassley didn’t go as far as Sen. Ron Johnson did last week, when the Wisconsin Republican used a similar hearing to float conspiracy theories about Jan.
+Grassley didn’t go as far as Sen. Ron Johnson did last week, when the Wisconsin Republican used a similar hearing to float theories about Jan.
 6 provocateurs based on a single, speculative account from a witness at a right-wing think tank.
 Grassley instead essentially set Jan.
 6 aside and suggested the FBI might be giving left-leaning extremists and anarchists comparatively short shrift by not equally investigating last summer’s protests against police violence.

 Grassley said repeatedly that he agreed with Chairman Richard J. Durbin’s (D-Ill.) comments about the gravity of Jan.
 6, but added that “a narrow view of these matters would be intellectually dishonest.
 We’re not serious about tackling domestic extremism if we tolerate mobs that attack some police officers, but not all police officers.”

-He also used his comments to suggest antifa is aligned with the Democratic Party — which misunderstands what the group is truly about.
+He also used his comments to suggest antifa is aligned with the Democratic Party — a suggestion that misunderstands what the group is truly about.

 At another point, Grassley probed on what ideologies Wray was seeing associated with Jan.
 6 and more broadly with extremism in the United States.
 When the director eventually got around to anarchists, Grassley stopped him and tried to redirect.
-He cited comments from former acting Homeland Security secretary Chad Wolf and former attorney general William P. Barr suggesting law enforcement wasn’t focused enough on these groups.
+He cited comments from former acting homeland security secretary Chad Wolf and former attorney general William P. Barr suggesting law enforcement wasn’t focused enough on these groups.

-He and Sen. Ted Cruz (R-Tex.) also probed another question that is popular in right-wing conspiracy circles, asking Wray how Capitol Police officer Brian D. Sicknick died in connection with the Capitol riot.
+He and Sen. Ted Cruz (R-Tex.) also probed another question that is popular in some right-wing circles, asking Wray how Capitol Police officer Brian D. Sicknick died in connection with the Capitol riot.
 Some have cast doubt that Sicknick was actually killed by rioters.
 Wray said he couldn’t disclose details as yet, citing an ongoing investigation.

 Sen. John Cornyn (R-Tex.) also got in on the act, more directly — albeit subtly — questioning the official account of Jan.
 6 and even possible anarchist involvement in the siege.